ravendb/docs/docs/consumer/connecting-to-a-ravendb-datastore.markdown

 * _ResourceManagerId_ - Optional, for server mode only, the Resource Manager Id that will be used by the Distributed Transaction Coordinator (DTC) service to identify Raven.
 A custom resource manager id will need to be configured for each Raven server instance when Raven is hosted more than once per machine.
 Not applicable for Silverlight.

-* _DefaultDatabase_ or _Database_ - for server mode only, use a specific database, not the default one.
+* _Database_ - for server mode only, use a specific database, not the default one.
 Using this will also ensure that the database exists.

 The following are samples of a few RavenDB connection strings: